 18. “Soliloquy” from Carousel

 A warning: only do this one for auditions if you can master it.
 It’s well-known and seriously challenging.
-It’s one of those songs that’s been done and done well, so you need to measure up!
+It’s one of those men’s musical theater songs that’s been done and done well (check out Stephen Pasquale starting at 1:23 at the Lyric Opera of Chicago), so you need to measure up!
 If you can bring the power, you’ll wow the people at auditions.

 19. “A Fellow Needs A Girl” from Allegro